Equilibris/dissertation/proposal.typ

 A visual example is given in @agree.
 We can have approximations for any n, thereby letting the trees take any depth including infinite depth.
-Trees can be terminiated by having no children as one might expect.
+Trees can be terminated by having no children as one might expect.

 #figure(
   diagram(cell-size:5mm, $